ryjen/libcoda-db/README.md

 a sqlite3, mysql and postgres wrapper / active record (ish) implementation

-Use in production at your own risk, I'm still doing quite a bit of testing, refactoring and new features.
+Use in production at your own risk, still doing quite a bit of testing, refactoring and new features.
 Pull requests are welcomed...

 Why
 ---